ZeeCoder/use-resize-observer/CONTRIBUTING.md

 When contributing to this project, please keep in mind the following:

 - The hook must remain as simple as possible.
-It's only a "proxy" to a ResizeObserver instance, and shouldn't add features that itself does not offer.
+It's only a low-level "proxy" to a ResizeObserver instance aiming for correctness, which should not add or polyfill features on top.
+All that can be done by composing hooks.
 - All features must be covered with test(s).

 It's also best to first submit an issue, before creating a pull request so that